-Reading and writing of parallel I/Os are performed through the port data registers.
-The direction, either input or output, is controlled through the port data direction registers.
-The parallel I/O port function for an individual pin is illustrated in the block diagram shown in Figure 6-1.
+Reading and writing of parallel I/O is done through the port data registers.
+The direction, input or output, is controlled through the port data direction registers.
+The parallel I/O port function for an individual pin is illustrated in the block diagram below.